 Jun 23 – Attorneys Klaus Croissant and Hans-Christian Ströbele are arrested, their offices and appartments as well as those of attorney Marieluise Becker are searched, and loads of legal files for the Stammheim trial are seized.
 Legal procedures against the attorneys are justified with their public appearances in the media.
 Few days prior to the arrests, attorney Croissant had organised a press conference with regard to the death of Siegfried Hausner.

 Sep 2 – Start of the trial against Manfred Grashof, Klaus Jünschke and Wolfgang Grundmann in Kaiserslautern.

-Sep 13-Nov 12 - Bomb attacks at the Central Stations of Hamburg, Nuremberg and Cologne.
-Both the RAF and the RZ dissociate themselves from the attack in separate statements.
+Sep 13-Nov 12 – Bomb attacks at the Central Stations of Hamburg, Nuremberg and Cologne.
+Both the RAF and the RZ dissociate themselves from the attacks.

 Nov 20 – Spanish dictator Franco dies.
 A three-year “transition period from fascism to democracy” starts.

 Dec 14 – Irish prisoners in England start a hungerstrike.
 Fe 12, 1976, after two months of hungerstrike, Frank Stagg dies.